 Monday 8th September – Home – We have finally moved into our new home in Leominster, Herefordshire.
 We took possession last Friday and the removal van arrived Saturday morning.
 Since then it has been an exhausting time sorting out boxes, emptying them, storing those we do not want to empty now, disposing of the packing materials and generally trying to achieve a modicum of normality.
 There is still much to do.
 Apples are ready in the garden and falling fast.
 I have yet to find the energy to start peeling and preserving them.
 There are also some potatoes in the ground – Pink Fir Apple.
 We are still discussing the best place to set up a chicken run.

 Tuesday 9th September – Leominster – Off down Etnam Street.
 The south side is a row of Georgian houses, some large, some small.
 The Baptist Church stands back from the road flanked by a pair of houses, one the manse, the other dwellings for the poor.
 The Baptist church was founded in Leominster in 1656, the present building having been erected in 1771.
 On the north side there is a mixture of houses and shops from late mediaeval through to Victorian, although a number of apparently Victorian properties have internal fixtures from around 1400.
 The Chequers public house is a splendid timber framed building built around 1600 with barely any straight lines in it.
 House Martins chatter overhead.
 The rain that has been fairly constant for several days has ceased.
 It has brought severe flooding again to many areas from Morpeth in Northumberland to South Wales.
 Locally, Tenbury Wells has been back under water.
-A Pond Skatersfootpath leads alongside the White Lion pub, which looks 20th century but is based on an early 16th century building, and over the railway.
+A footpath leads alongside the White Lion pub, which looks 20th century but is based on an early 16th century building, and over the railway.
 It then crosses the River Lugg.
 The river is dirty grey-brown and flowing fast.
 The fields and paths are wet and muddy, making them treacherous underfoot.
 Pond Skaters gather in quiet corners of the river, their feet standing on the surface of the water which bends slightly with surface tension.
 The Kenwater joins the Lugg and shortly, to the north, Cheaton Brook flows into the Lugg.
 The brook is red-brown and contrasts with the greyer waters of the Lugg.
 It starts to rain again.
 Over the railway crossing and down a path that leads back to the Kenwater.
 An area of seating and a shelter is located by the river.
 A Great Tit is examining a nest box, rather late in the season one would have thought.
 Over the river by a cast iron footbridge and up to the Minster.
 I take a brief look into the church, but save a proper examination until another time.

 Wednesday 10th September – Home – We have started working on the garden.
 Jackdaws call from the trees in the park which is over our back wall.
 One compost bin is emptied and the contents of a second turned into the first.
 The plastic compost bins are full of leaves which are too dry.
 So some leaves are distributed amongst the other bins and more are left in a pile to get wet.
 We have more or less planned where a new greenhouse, raised bed and the chickens are to be located.
 A new chicken house has been ordered.
 A deep cronk comes from overhead – a Raven, an unexpected sight although they must be relatively common in the area, breeding in the not too distant Black Mountains on the Welsh border.

 Friday 12th September – Ludlow – It is the first day of the annual Festival of Food in Ludlow.
 An efficient “Park and Ride” system is carrying coaches of people into the town.
 Not surprisingly, the place is crowded like the proverbial “gorilla’s armpit”!
 The main events are being held in the castle.
 It is pleasing to see so many local suppliers and artisan producers selling their wares.
-Tomb We also take the opportunity to visit the parish church of St Laurence.
+We also take the opportunity to visit the parish church of St Laurence.
 It is a superb building, reflecting the wealth of the town largely through the wool and cloth manufacturing trades.
 In 1540 John Leland commented, “There is but one church in the town but that is very fayr and large and richly adorned and taken for the fayrest in all these quarters.
 This church has much been advanced by a brotherhood therein, founded in the name of St. John the Evangelist...”
 Three and a half centuries later, A.G.
 Bradley said in 1905, “...on its crest rises the finest parish church in Shropshire if not in all England...”
 The first church was erected sometime in the 12th century.
 Documents show it was rebuilt entirely in 1199, in a “transitional” style between Norman and Early English.
 An Early English doorway and two-bay chancel were added in the 13th century as they town grew in prosperity through the wool trade.
 The hexagonal south porch was added in the early 14th century.
 In 1320 the north aisle was rebuilt and the south transept was added around.
 The north transept was built as the town recovered from the Black Death of 1349.
 Between 1433 and 1471 the church was rebuilt in the Perpendicular style.
 Although the interior of the church and its fittings are much altered, the building remains the 15th century one.
 The windows in the church are filled with mediaeval glass, mainly restored in the mid-19th century.
 The window in the north wall of the north aisle date from around 1320.
-A fine rood Misericordscreen is Perpendicular in style and beyond are the stalls, 16 each side with misericords dating from 1447.
+A fine rood screen is Perpendicular in style and beyond are the stalls, 16 each side with misericords dating from 1447.
 The great east window depicts the life of St Laurence, much of which seems to be one of torture before being burned to death on a gridiron.
-In the chancel are a number of monuments; Ambrosia Sydney (1574) daughter of Sir Henry Sydney, President of the Council of the Marches from 1560 to 1586; Sir Robert Townsend (1556), Chief Justice of Chester from 1545, and his wife, Dame Alice (1574); Edmund Walter (1594) Chief Justice of South Wales and his wife Mary (1583); Edwards Waties (1635) member of the Council of the Marches and his wife Martha (1629) and Theophilus Salwey (1760) whose ancestors Graffitiwere Squires of Richard’s Castle with strong Parliamentarian and Whig traditions.
+In the chancel are a number of monuments; Ambrosia Sydney (1574) daughter of Sir Henry Sydney, President of the Council of the Marches from 1560 to 1586; Sir Robert Townsend (1556), Chief Justice of Chester from 1545, and his wife, Dame Alice (1574); Edmund Walter (1594) Chief Justice of South Wales and his wife Mary (1583); Edwards Waties (1635) member of the Council of the Marches and his wife Martha (1629) and Theophilus Salwey (1760) whose ancestors were Squires of Richard’s Castle with strong Parliamentarian and Whig traditions.
 On the floor is a tablet that records that heart of of Arthur, Prince of Wales, who died in Ludlow Castle in 1502 aged 15 years and 7 months, is buried nearby.
 (In fact, it is recorded his bowels were actually buried here in 1502 and euphemistically called his “heart”.)
 In the Chapel of St John the Evangelist is the tomb of Sir John Bridgeman (1637), Chief Justice of Chester and his wife Frances.
 In the north transept is the organ, rebuilt in 1864, based on the Snetzler organ given to the church in 1764 by Henry Herbert, Earl of Powis.
 Looking up from the crossing gives a view of the vault of the 135 foot high tower, built in the mid-15th century.
 In the south transept is the monument to Dame Lady Eure (1612) wife of Ralph Eure, Lord President of the Council of the Marches (1607-1616).
 In the Lady Chapel are the Commandments and Charity Boards.
 “The X Commandments of almighty God” are written in Gothic script and set up in 1561.
 The Charity Boards record nine of the many bequests made to Ludlow to assist the poor.
 It is interesting to see that a wide wooden top on the front pew is full of graffiti carved into the wood.
 The earliest I can see is “William Payler 1783”.

 Saturday 13th September – Leominster – It is Heritage Open Day and the Grange is open.
 This house was originally the Market Hall built by John Abel in 1633.
 It stood in the Butter Cross in Broad Street.
 In 1750 the building was converted to the Town Hall and Court.
 In 1792 it was considered the building was unsafe but the Council refused to pull it down and the stone tiles on the roof were replaced by slate and the dormer windows removed to lessen the load.
 In 1808 there was an attempt to get the building listed for removal in the Leominster Inclosure Act as it was a major impediment to traffic in Broad Street.
 This was refused due, in part, to the Duke of Norfolk.
 In 1853 permission was given to remove the Town Hall.
 In 1855 the building was auctioned and sold to Francis Davis for £95.
 He sold it to John Arkwright, grandson of Sir Richard Arkwright, for the same sum.
 Arkwright offered to the town as a museum, library and reading-room if they paid for its re-erection.
 The building was demolished but the plan to re-erect it in Corn Square fell through and it was taken to a builder’s yard in Etnam Street.
 In 1858, John Arkwright bought the land on which the building now stands and re-erected it as Grange Court.
 It was leased to the Moore family.
 In 1907, Arkwright’s son sold Grange Court to Theodore Neild, principal of Dalton College, Manchester and a prominent Quaker.
 The building was restored in 1909, but at the latter stages of the restoration it was set on fire by workmen and damaged badly.
 In 1928 the building was sold to a Mr Baker who died in 1935.
 In 1937, the trustees of Mr Baker sought to remove the building to sell it to William Randolph Hearst who wished to re-erect it near to St Donat’s Castle in Wales.
 The council blocked this move.
 After much negotiation, the Town Council purchased Grange Court in 1939 for £3000.
 It was transferred to Herefordshire Council who sold it to the Leominster Area Regeneration Company for £1 in 2008.
 The building is a wondrous affair of black beams white walls, decorated with numerous carvings.
 Epithets are carved into the beams at the first floor level.
 The Town Crier announces the Mayor who opens the building for the day.
 In fact only the mayor’s parlour and adjoining room are open to the public as it is considered that the stairs to the upper levels are unsafe.
 There is a display of photographs of the Neild family and a visitor’s book signed by Her Majesty the Queen.
 Several cabinets hold standard weights and measures and other curiosities.